bowo-prasetyo/forkbuild/docs/Architecture.md

 Fork is distinguished from View (open another document without copying) and Import (bring external data into the workspace).
-Repository View offers both Open and Fork actions on each Publication card.
+Repository View offers both Open and Fork actions on each Publication card; World View offers Open and Fork from the spatial scene.

 The implementation lives in ForkDocumentUseCase (application/).
 It is deliberately not a Command — forking creates a new document, it does